 Flat-Footed

 A character who has not yet acted during a combat is flat-footed, not yet reacting normally to the situation.
-A flat-footed character loses his Dexterity bonus to AC (if any) and cannot make attacks of opportunity.
+A flat-footed character loses his Dexterity bonus to AC (if any) and cannot make attacks of opportunity or take immediate actions.

 Any effect which causes a character to lose his Dex bonus to AC considers that character as flat-footed in relation to that effect.
 Such effects are limited and do not typically make the target flat-footed for all purposes.
 For example, an invisible character who makes an attack against an enemy treats that enemy as flat-footed for resolving that attack; however, the target of the attack is not considered flat-footed for other purposes and would still be able to make attacks of opportunity.